 There are hundreds of green certification companies around the globe.
-Here at TravGanic we are aiming to simplify and streamline these certifications.
+Here at TravGanic we are aiming to simplify and streamline these certifications by only choosing hotels and tour companies certified by the most stringent application processes.
 We only choose hotels certified by us here at TravGanic or by a similar company that has an extensive and encompassing certification program.
 Here are a few that we use…

 Audubon International Green Lodging Program

 The Audubon International Green Lodging Program provides guests with the assurance that audited lodging facilities have met environmental best practices standards that are required for their rating of Bronze, Silver, Gold, or Platinum Certification.
 This means they have demonstrated a strong commitment to water quality, water conservation, waste minimization, resource conservation, energy efficiency, and environmental communication.
 Through a comprehensive and credible method for assessing the extent of the environmental measures undertaken, participating facilities can reduce environment-related costs and gain a marketing advantage.
 The Program began in 1998, to meet the lodging industry’s desire to provide quality guest services, while minimizing the impact on the environment.
 The program delivers a comprehensive and credible means for assessing the extent of the environmental measures undertaken at participating accommodation facilities. © Audubon International